alper/nix-shorts/posts/develop-and-build-with-flakes.md

 }
 ```

+There's a bunch of stuff going on in there.

 This is one of the most basic possible flakes that does something non-trivial.

-There's a bunch of stuff going on in there.
-Let's look at what you can do with this file.
+The default package `packages.default` is a minimal derivation for this single file C project.

+The derivation is passed a `name`, and the location where the `src` can be found for the project.
+In a lot of cases this location will be the same directory and it will be written in Nix as `./.`.
+[Paths are literals in Nix](https://nix.dev/tutorials/first-steps/nix-language#file-system-paths).

+Then we take the `buildInputs` and put it in `buildInputs` here.
+In this case we'll compile the file with Clang and pass in the exact reference to that package in here.

+Then the build happens which consists of a bunch of [phases documented in the manual](https://nixos.org/manual/nixpkgs/stable/#build-phase).
+The default behaviour of these phases is to call `./configure; make; make install`, if those files happen to exist.

+For languages where builds don't use those tools there are many language specific overlays that will handle the standard build process and hide away the plumbing.

+Because it's a bit of a hassle to generate all the relevant files for an [automake C project](https://thoughtbot.com/blog/the-magic-behind-configure-make-make-install), we're writing our own `buildPhase` and `installPhase` here with shell commands (these go between the two single quotes).
+In the `buildPhase` we compile and link the source code.
+In the `installPhase` we move the resulting executable `hello` to `$out`, the location where Nix has determined the result of this derivation should live.

+Let's look at how that works.

 ## nix build

-Go to the `/src/` directory here and run `nix build`.
+Go to the `./src/flakes/` directory here and run `nix build`.
 This will grab the `flake.nix` file by convention and build the `packages.default` (transformed into `packages.${system}.default`) in the flake.

 ```bash
 $ cd src/